liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/01-getting-started-dm-api.markdown

     long repositoryId = fileEntry.getRepositoryId();

-There may also be cases in which you need to get a `Repository` object.
-You can do this by getting a `RepositoryProvider` reference and passing the repository ID to its `getRepository` method:
+There may also be cases that require a `Repository` object.
+You can get one by creating a `RepositoryProvider` reference and passing the repository ID to its `getRepository` method:

     @Reference
     private RepositoryProvider repositoryProvider;